ueberdosis/blog/content/blog/21/post.md

 ---
 title: A new family member, an overblown Xmas party, and our open-source work
 teaser: This is it, our last update in this fricking year full of global challenges.
-Let's call it a day for this year, or as John Oliver says: “Fuck you, 2020”.
+Let's call it a day for this year, or as John Oliver says “Fuck you, 2020”.
 author: Philip Isik
 slug: ueber-news-december-2020
 published_at: 2020-12-17